English Armada: Coruña

 Of the 137 ships of Philip II's expedition of 1588 that entered the English Channel, most of the 29 ships lost had been armed merchantmen, and the core of the Armada, the galleons of the Squadron of Portugal of the Armada del Mar Oceano (Atlantic Fleet), survived their voyage home and docked in Spain's Atlantic ports for repairs, where they lay for months and were vulnerable to attack.

 Drake and Norris had orders from Queen Elizabeth to first attack Santander, where most of the surviving galleons from the Spanish Armada were being kept, and destroy the Spanish fleet.
 He also had to placate the fleet's commanders and investors who wanted the first objective to be landing in Lisbon.
 Drake chose to ignore them, alleging unfavourable winds and too much risk of becoming embayed by the Spaniards in the Bay of Biscay.
 He chose to bypass Santander and headed in a different direction to attack Coruña, in Galicia instead.
 It is not completely clear why he did this, even though the winds seem like a poor excuse.
 His behaviour suggests that his goal in taking this city was either to establish a base of operations or to raid it for booty.
 The latter seems most plausible since this expedition was privately funded and Drake had investors to satisfy.
 He may have been gathering supplies for a long struggle in Santander.
 Either way, this decision was the campaign's first major error.

 Sir John Norris.
-Oil on panel by an unknown author of the English school of painting (1600 – 1629).
+Oil on panel by an unknown author of the English school of painting (1600–1629).

 Whilst crossing the Bay of Biscay some 25 ships with 3,000 men deserted, including many of the Dutch who found reasons to return to England or put into La Rochelle.
 Coruña was almost defenceless at the time of the attack.
 To face the rest of the English Armada's ships, except the Swiftsure, plus boats and the soldiers in them, Coruña had one large galleon undergoing repairs (San Juan, with 50 cannons), two galleys (Diana and Princesa, with 20 cannons each), the 1,300 ton carrack Regazona, and three other smaller ships (nao San Bartolomé with 27 cannons, the urca Sansón with 18 cannons and the galeoncete (small galleon) San Bernardo with 21 cannons).
-Juan Pacheco de Toledo, Marques de Cerralbo, the governor of Coruña, and garrison commander Álvaro Troncoso led a combination of militia, hidalgos and the few available soldiers totaled 1,200 troops, most of them with little military training, except for seven companies of old tercios, who happened to be resting in the city after their return from war.
+Juan Pacheco de Toledo, Marques de Cerralboes, the governor of Coruña, and garrison commander Álvaro Troncoso led a combination of militia, hidalgos and the few available soldiers totaled 1,200 troops, most of them with little military training, except for seven companies of old tercios, who happened to be resting in the city after their return from war.
 It also had the medieval city walls, built in the century.